Prevent specified posts from being featured on the front page or in feeds, and from notifying external services of publication.

 This plugin allows you to prevent specified posts from being featured on the front page or in feeds, and from notifying external services of publication.
 Beneficial in instances where you want to publish new content without any fanfare and just want the post added to archive and category pages and its own permalink page.

-Posts which are saved with the checkbox "Stealth publish?" checked will no longer be featured on the front page of the blog, nor will the post be included in any feeds.
+A "Stealth publish?" checkbox is added to the "Write Post" admin page.
+Posts which are saved with that checkbox checked will no longer be featured on the front page of the blog, nor will the post be included in any feeds.

 A stealth published post will also not notify any external services about the publication.
 This includes not sending out pingbacks, trackbacks, and pings to update services such as pingomatic.com.
 This behavior can be overridden via the 'c2c_stealth_publish_silent' filter (see Filters section).

 Use of other plugins making their own queries against the database to find posts will possibly allow a post to appear on the front page.
 But use of the standard WordPress functions for retrieving posts (as done for the main posts query and the recent posts widget) should not allow stealth published posts to appear on the home page.